cutesmilee/cutesmilee.github.io/_posts/2021-10-10-freebsd-heap-overflow.md

 **What is SETMLME?**

-`ieee80211_ioctl_setmlme()` / `IEEE80211_IOC_MLME` is a FreeBSD ioctl which requires root access, and it's used to control the MLME state machine, anyway this isn't required to understand the bug.
+`ieee80211_ioctl_setmlme()` / `IEEE80211_IOC_MLME` is a FreeBSD ioctl reachable by root, and it's used to control the MLME state machine, anyway this isn't required to understand the bug.

 **Where's the bug?**